HF 5722

 Going Home

 You cannot drive yourself home.
 You need to arrange for someone to drive you home.
 You may resume driving after 1 week.
-In some cases, it may be more than one week depending on what your physician recommends.
+In some cases, it may be more than one week depending on what your care team recommends.

 Restrictions